 Qualified recipients may receive a copy of the outcome by providing a written request to the Office of Student Conduct.
 Visit the Office of Student Conduct or call 573.651.2264.

 Southeast’s policies and recommendations on immunizations for students is available at www.semo.edu/healthclinic/students/recommended-immunizations.html.
-Some health related areas of study may have additional requirements upon admission to the program.
+Some health related majors may have additional requirements upon admission to the program.
 Students should contact their departments for any possible vaccination requirements.